WilliamQLiu/williamqliu.github.io/_posts/2018-02-20-apache-airflow.md

 Hooks are interfaces to external platforms and databases like S3, MySQL, Postgres, HDFS.
 Hooks keep authentication code and information out of pipelines, centralized in the metadata database.
+Hooks use the `airflow.models.Connection` model.

 For example:

     conn = MySqlHook(conn_name_attr='my_db')
     conn.bulk_load(table_name, local_filepath)

+#### Hooks and Connections

+If we want to store a password in a Hook (encrypted with fernet key), you can do the following:

+Create a Connection (with encrypted password) like so:

+    from airflow.models import Connection
+    def create_conn(username, password, host=None):
+        new_conn = Connection(conn_id=f'{username}_connection',
+                                      login=username,
+                                      host=host if host else None)
+        new_conn.set_password(password)

+Access the Connection (and password) like so:

+    from airflow.hooks.base_hook import BaseHook

+    connection = BaseHook.get_connection("username_connection")
+    # this connection gives you the host, login, and password for your db connection

+    password = connection.password # This is a getter that returns the unencrypted password.

+We do this over an Airflow variable so that we get an encrypted password.

 ### Pools